momo182/hopwatch/README.md

+# WARNING
+this repo is mere copy of https://github.com/emicklei/hopwatch with some changes intended to be used in CI/CD use at your own risc!

 # Hopwatch, a debugging tool for Go

 Hopwatch is a simple tool in HTML5 that can help debug Go programs.